bertinatto/blog/content/post/clone_like_behaviour_in_golang.md

 {{< /highlight >}}

 Yes, that's right!
 We overwrote `os.Args[0]`!

-Again, this was only possible because we are executing `/proc/self/exe` instead of loading the executable from disk again.
-The kernel already has open file descriptors for all running processes, so the child process will be based on the in-memory representation of the parent.
-The executable could even be removed from the disk and the child would still be executed.

 This still smells like a hack, but I found it to be a nice way to re-execute a process in Go.